 - LA 170 (4) Principles of Design Communication.

 - Additional courses and/or units to allow the student to meet minimum progress standards.
 Students must maintain a minimum of 12 units while following the ICMA requirements in order to allow students to complete Landscape Architecture major degree requirements, GE courses, support courses, or electives in a timely manner.

 - GPA requirements, as determined by the department.
 In order to be considered for a change of major in the Landscape Architecture major, students must have a minimum grade point average of 2.5 (current term, CP cum, Higher Ed).

 - In order to stay on track with the flow chart for the Landscape Architecture major, students accepted into the major must successfully complete LA 101 in the Fall quarter along with the other second year major courses that are part of the Landscape Architecture curriculum (LA 202, LA 243, and LA 220).
 Students must have been accepted into the major and completed the first two years of the curriculum in Landscape Architecture before they are allowed to enroll in third year courses.

 IV.
 Application Steps for Change of Major to Landscape Architecture

 - Step One.
 Talk to an advisor in your current major to ensure that your current major is not the best academic fit for you at this time.

 - Step Two.
-Meet with the Landscape Architecture Department Chair to initiate an ICMA.
+Meet with the Landscape Architecture Department Head to initiate an ICMA.
 Bring the following items with you:

 - One page written statement that identifies your prior personal experience and career goals related to the proposed change of major to Landscape Architecture.